m-col/reach/docs/_sources/data.rst.txt

 Data Structure
 ==============

-Each :class:`Session` object contains an attribute named :class:`data`, which unsurprisingly stores data for that training session.
-This includes behavioural timepoints that record events during training, settings used for the session, and any arbitrary metadata specified during training.
+:class:`Session`\s have a :class:`data` attribute which stores data for that training session.
+This includes behavioural timepoints that record events during training, settings used for the session, and any arbitrary metadata specified by the user.

-The behavioural timepoint data can then be used to analyse the mouse's performance.

 Keys
 ----

 :class:`Session.data` is a :class:`dict`.
-Below lists the basic keys contained
+Below lists the default keys contained within that are created during a training session:
-within:

 .. list-table::
    :widths: 25 75

+   * - duration (:class:`int`)
+     - The duration of the session in seconds.

    * - date (:class:`str`)
-     - The date on which the training occurred in %Y-%m-%d format.
+     - The date of training in %Y-%m-%d format.

    * - start_time (:class:`float`)
      - The start time of the session in Unix time.